-A budgeting loan from your jobcentre could help with extra costs if you claim JSA, income support or other benefits.
+A budgeting loan could help with extra costs if you claim certain benefits.

 What you can claim for

 You can get a budgeting loan to help pay for: